-5. Pluto Results
+5. PLUTO RESULTS

 5.1.
-Pluto Lightcurves
+Pluto Light Curves

-The new rotational lightcurves of Pluto ("rotation mag" from Tables 2 and 3) are plotted in Figs. 1 and 2 while the coefficients from the Fourier series fits are shown in Tables 7 and 8.
-A comparison of the new Pluto lightcurves with the previous result from Buie et al. (1997) reveals some interesting changes.
-At both wavelengths the lightcurve amplitude has diminished as expected from the more pole-on aspect in the newer data.
-The dominant term in the Fourier series expansion is b_1 and has dropped from 0.1284 \pm 0.0005 down to 0.1095 ± 0.0036 (B) and 0.0978 ± 0.0027 (V).
+The new rotational light curves of Pluto ("rotation mag" from Tables 2 and 3) are plotted in Figures 1 and 2 while the coefficients from the Fourier series fits are shown in Tables 7 and 8.
+A comparison of the new Pluto light curves with the previous result from Buie et al. (1997) reveals some interesting changes.
+At both wavelengths, the light-curve amplitude has diminished as expected from the more pole-on aspect in the newer data.
+The dominant term in the Fourier series expansion is b_1 and has dropped from 0.1284 ± 0.0005 down to 0.1095 ± 0.0036 (B) and 0.0978 ± 0.0027 (V).
 The constant term (or mean, a_0) shows a rather striking trend.
-The B lightcurve shows a 4.5% decrease in overall brightness while the V lightcurve shows a 4% increase in brightness.
-This is seen of the plots where the new B lightcurve plots well below the previous lightcurve and the new V lightcurve plots at or above the old data.
+The B light curve shows a 4.5% decrease in overall brightness while the V light curve shows a 4% increase in brightness.
+This is seen in the plots where the new B light curve lies well below the previous light curve, and the new V light curve is at or above the old data.
 The amount of change is clearly a function of both longitude and wavelength.
 We will return to these results during the discussion of the color data.